awslabs/duvet/design/query/design.md

 ### 2.5 Executed Coverage (`--check executed-coverage`) {#check-executed-coverage}

-**Question:** Same as coverage, but only for test annotations that were actually executed.
+**Question:** Same as coverage, but skipping test annotations that were not executed.

 When running a single test with coverage, most test annotations in the project will not be executed — they belong to other tests.
 The standard coverage check would report all of these as failures, which is noise.
-Executed coverage filters to only the test annotations that the coverage data shows as executed, giving a clean signal for the specific test being worked on.
+Executed coverage filters out the test annotations that the coverage data shows as not executed, giving a clean signal for the specific test being worked on.

 This also prevents a subtle accumulation problem.